alphagov/govuk-developer-docs/source/manual/retiring-an-application.html.md

 Check the data replication scripts for anything specific to this application.

 Some applications have special case details in
-<https://github.com/alphagov/env-sync-and-backup/>.
-Any relating to the
+<https://github.com/alphagov/env-sync-and-backup/> (private repo).
+Any relating
-application should be removed.
+to the application should be removed.

 ## 10. Update DNS